openhab/openhab-docs/installation/reverse-proxy.md

 ## Additional HTTPS Security

-To test your security settings [SSL Labs](https://www.ssllabs.com/ssltest/) provides a tool for testing your domain against ideal settings (Make sure you check "Do not show the results on the boards" if you dont want your domain seen).
+To test your security settings [SSL Labs](https://www.ssllabs.com/ssltest/) provides a tool for testing your domain against ideal settings (Make sure you check "Do not show the results on the boards" if you don't want your domain seen).

 This optional section is for those who would like to strengthen the HTTPS security on openHAB, it can be applied regardless of which HTTPS method you used [above](#enabling-https), **but you need to follow at least one of them first**.